-Bunching onion, also called Welsh onion or even sometimes long green onion, is a delicious vegetable but also an herb that has a distinctive taste.
+Bunching onion, also called Welsh onion, Spring onion or even sometimes long green onion, is a delicious vegetable but also an herb that has a distinctive taste.

 A bunch of Bunching onion facts

 Height – 8 to 20 inches (20 to 50 cm)

 Exposure – full sun

 Soil – rich enough